sandersdHES/TDDProjectDreamTeam/README.md

 | `IsAuthorizedToUpdateProfile(string userId, string profileId)` | Checks if a user is authorized to update a specific profile.                  |

 ### Test Cases

+We have splitted our tests into 4 main categories, each one of them representing a main functionnality of the Profile Management Service.

 1. **Profile Retrieval**:
    - **GetProfile_WithValidUserId_ShouldReturnUserProfile**: Verifies that retrieving a profile with a valid user ID returns the correct user profile.